-We recognise our moral and statutory responsibility to safeguard and promote the welfare of all pupils.
+We recognise our moral and statutory responsibility to safeguard and promote the welfare of all children.
 We will endeavour to provide a safe and welcoming environment where children are respected and valued.
-We will be alert to the signs of abuse and neglect and follow our procedures to ensure that children receive effective support, protection, and justice.
+We will be alert to the signs of abuse, neglect and exploitation and follow our procedures to ensure that children receive effective support, protection, and justice at the earliest opportunity.